Skip to content

 3.5.1.
 Voting can take place in meetings or asynchronously.

 3.5.2.
-A majority of voting members is required for a valid vote.
+Two third of members is required for a valid vote.

 3.6.
 Nomination Process and Election Criteria

-• June 1st: Nominated volunteers send a letter of interest to the RSCVD Steering Committee Chair by June 1st.
+Nominees send a letter of interest to the RSCVD Steering Committee Chair by June 30.
 The letter must include:

 • Contact information (email);

-• Nomination status as an IFLA DDRS Standing Committee member or as a representer of a volunteering institution;
+• Nomination status as an IFLA DDRS Standing Committee member.

 • A letter of interest.

-• July 1st: RSCVD Steering Committee Chair forwards the nomination to the DDRS Standing Committee Chair
+RSCVD Steering Committee Chair will forward the results to the DDRS Standing Committee Chair.

-3.6.2.2.
-The members representing volunteers should represent all libraries that are part of the RSCVD volunteers community and that are actively participating in supplying resources to other members.
-A volunteer does not represent the library where he/she works currently.
+3.6.3.4.
+The members representing volunteers should represent all libraries that are part of the RSCVD volunteer community and that are actively participating in supplying resources to other members.
+A volunteer does not solely represent the library where they work currently.

 Article 4.
 Amendments to the Articles of Governance

-Both the RSCVD Steering Committee and DDRS Standing Committee can propose revisions to the Articles of Governance.
+Both the RSCVD Steering Committee and DDRS Standing Committee can propose revisions to the Articles of Governance as the needs arise.
 Amendments must be approved by a vote of both Committees.